maxiboom1/inews-connect/README.md

 - Cache template icons (base64) on HDD instead of in memory.
 This increases HDD load when users open the plugin but reduces server memory usage.
 - Avoid writing non-item stories to the database.
+- Create a build - currently I running this as is - and I need to check the way to build it.

 ---